• Skip to primary navigation

 To sum up, green leaf lettuce and escarole are similar in appearance, taste, versatility, and nutrition.

-Whether you prefer the crispness of lettuce or the bitter taste of escarole, both make a great addition to your diet.
+Whether you prefer the crispness of lettuce or the bitter taste of escarole, both make a good addition to your diet.

-Next time you shop or cook, consider using these nutrient-rich greens for a burst of flavor.
+Next time you shop or cook, consider using these nutrient-rich greens for great flavor.

 Cooking and Serving Tips for Green Leaf Lettuce and Escarole